errorcodezero/errorcodezero.dev/src/content/blog/curse-of-wandering-mouth.md

 For everytime it speaks its mind it tends to take a toll.

 Tis the curse of wandering mouth I wish I never had.
-A histrionic, a life of of flaunting, sometimes I wish my death.
+A histrionic, a life of flaunting, sometimes I wish my death.
 ```

 Written by me.